Vietnamese language in the United States: Government and politics

 As one of the largest immigrant languages, Vietnamese is used in government, especially in areas related to immigration.
-In the federal government, since 2000 Vietnamese has been one of 6 languages used in forms people can fill in for the census.
+In the federal government, since 2000 Vietnamese has been one of six languages used in forms people can fill in for the census.
 The Voting Rights Act of 1965, amended in 2006, requires that state and local governments provide voting material to assist voters who speak minority languages if they are more than 5% of the voting population in a voting district, or if there are more than 10,000 citizens of voting age who do not have the English skills necessary to participate in the voting process.
-Accordingly, as of 2021 there are 12 voting areas nationwide where Vietnamese-language voting materials must be made availabe (including 6 counties in California, a town in Massachusetts, 3 counties in Texas, a county in Virginia and a county in Washington).
+Accordingly, as of 2021 there are 12 voting areas nationwide where Vietnamese-language voting materials must be made available (including six counties in California, a town in Massachusetts, three counties in Texas, a county in Virginia and a county in Washington).
 Additionally, many federal agencies also provide materials in Vietnamese to serve people who are not proficient in English, such as the Internal Revenue Service.

 At the state level, most departments of motor vehicles provide informational literature in Vietnamese and some offer part of the driving test in Vietnamese.
 In California, the Dymally–Alatorre Bilingual Services Act require government agencies to provide reading material for languages used by at least 5% of the public being served, so Vietnamese is often one of the offered languages.

 At the local level, many areas with a large presence of Vietnamese people have programs providing assistance in Vietnamese.
 In San Jose, the Vietnamese American Service Center (VASC) was inaugurated in 2022 aiming to provide health and social services to more than 220,000 Vietnamese people in Santa Clara County.
 Some local agencies do not have Vietnamese language translations available but have personnel to translate when needed, such as via phone.

 Politicians in California have sparred over campaign advertising airtime on Vietnamese-language radio and television programs.

 Education

 Researchers found a correlation between Vietnamese language ability and school performance among Vietnamese American students.
 A 1995 survey among Vietnamese high school students in New Orleans showed students with higher Vietnamese fluency had better academic achievements even though their schooling was primarily in English.
-According to Bankston and Zhou, their Vietnamese language ability is connected to their ethnic self-identification, which was connected to adults in the social group, which in turn provide a support network for the students, promoting academic achievement.
+According to Bankston and Zhou, the students' Vietnamese language ability is connected to their ethnic self-identification, which was connected to adults in the social group, which in turn provide a support network for the students, promoting academic achievement.
 These results showed that parents enrolling their children in Vietnamese language schools will not only improve their Vietnamese language ability, but also their academic achievements.